BICYCLE REPAIR |

 Wipe the chain clean.
 The easiest way to clean a chain is to put

-scrubbing.
-Remember to clean both sides and the top and bottom of the chain.
+of scrubbing.
+Remember to clean both sides and the top and bottom of the

-Note that using lube for cleaning instead of solvent ensures that your chain
+chain.
+Note that using lube for cleaning instead of solvent ensures that

-Note that pro mechanics like to use diesel fuel as a solvent (you can
+Note that pro mechanics use diesel fuel as a solvent (you can also

 strip the chain of lube.
 You don't want to strip the chain because it's